Vyral/sandy-eagon-blog/_posts/2025-01-19-3-resolutions-to-transform-your-home-in-2025.md

 Hey there!
 Sandy with Sandy and Company.
 Happy New Year!&nbsp;

 What a gorgeous day in the Northwest.
 I recently visited Civic Playfield in Edmonds, and the snow-capped Olympics are in the distance.
-Kids are playing on the playground, and in the other corner, we’ve got the older skateboarders and the mature Paton players, and everybody out here is enjoying themselves.&nbsp;
+Kids are playing on the playground, and in the other corner, we’ve got the older skateboarders and the mature Pétanque players, and everybody out here is enjoying themselves.&nbsp;

 I had a great time soaking up the sunshine and vitamin D, and it’s in part because it’s the beginning of a new year, and we’re like, “Let’s grab it right now.”
 Well, let’s do that for our homes, too.